What Should I Do if My Pipes Burst During a Winter Freeze?

 First Steps to Take When Your Pipes Burst: Quick Actions to Minimize Damage

-When you discover a burst pipe, time is of the essence.
-Every minute counts, and a few simple steps can help reduce water damage and protect your home.
-Here’s what you need to do:
+When a pipe bursts, time is of the essence.
+A few simple steps can help reduce water damage insurance claims and protect your home:

 These quick actions can save you a lot of headaches (and dollars!) in repairs.
 Once the initial damage is under control, it’s time to assess the long-term effects.